-New Zealand law regulates a number of other activities and goods and services, including gambling, prize draws and promotions, which must be authorised by the Gambling Act 2003.
+New Zealand law regulates a number of other activities, goods and services available to the public including:

+gambling, prize draws and promotions, which must be authorised by the Gambling Act 2003.
 You should seek specialist advice if you plan to provide any kind of gambling activity or games of chance as a primary or ancillary part of your proposed business or where you offer prizes in exchange for the purchase of goods or services.
 Employment and health and safety law in New Zealand